simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

   However, it's still in development and may not work in all cases yet.
 Please report any issues you can find.
   __Warning:__ The new type inference algorithm is in development and does not obey to semantic versioning.
   Results and generated code might change in moor versions not declared as breaking.
+* `eagerly_load_dart_ast`: Moor's builder will load the resolved AST whenever it encounters a Dart file, instead of lazily when it reads a table.
+This is used to investigate rare builder crashes.

 ## Available extensions